Activiti/www.activiti.org/webcontent/landingpage.md

 ### Key Features
 * Activiti Process Runtime: cloud native, lightweight BPMN Process Runtime, you can still use and embed activiti in your java apps, but we have fine tuned it to work for cloud deployments.
 * Activiti Decision Runtime: cloud native, lightweight and reactive Decision Runtime
-* Activiti Forms Runtime:
+* Activiti Forms Runtime: cloud native, lighweight Runtime Form Service.
-* Activiti Cloud Connectors:
+* Activiti Cloud Connectors: simplified system to system interactions that can scale in distributed environments.
-* Activiti Application / Case Management Router:
+* Activiti Cloud Application / Case Management Router: bridging the gap between content, data and processes for cloud native environments.

 ## Quick start